 Negotiation is finding an acceptable middle ground between two parties in disagreement.
 Software developers will find they need to negotiate whenever faced with unreasonable deadlines.
 There is usually a group of product owners, project managers, and stakeholders that all believe that a timeframe is perfectly reasonable.
-As a software developer, you will likely be a part of the group who finds the mandated delivery schedule unreasonable.
+As a software developer, you will likely be a part of the group that finds the mandated delivery schedule unreasonable.
 Typically, software developers will huddle together and form a unified front of resistance, which the managers will ignore.
 Instead of resisting, it is often far more effective to negotiate for a more reasonable date.

 Software developers can often feel powerless and resentful when told they have to get work done by a date they know is impossible.
 They become angry, then depressed, then start looking for a new job.
 All of this is unnecessary once you accept that people who are not software developers have no information related to what is or is not reasonable because they don't know how to develop software.
 It is your responsibility to give them the information they need to make an informed decision.
 To get the opportunity to share information that you know, and that they do not, a process of negotiation needs to start even if you think the date is not up for negotiation.